LSSTDESC/SprintWeek2020/README.md

 # SprintWeek2020
-Meeting repository for the LSST DESC 2020 Sprint Week
+Meeting repository for the LSST DESC 2020 Sprint Week.

+Check the <a href="https://github.com/LSSTDESC/SprintWeek2020/issues">issue page</a> to see the list of sprints.

 ## How to propose a sprint